WebAssembly/spec/md-proto/WebAssembly.md

 The input to execution of a function consists of:
  - The function to be executed.
- - The incoming argument values, one for each argument type of the function.
+ - The incoming argument values, one for each argument [type] of the function.
  - A *depth* value.

 For the duration of the execution of a function body, several data structures are created:
- - A *control flow stack*, which holds label identifiers for reference from branch instructions.
+ - A *control-flow stack*, which holds label identifiers for reference from branch instructions.
  - A *value stack*, which carries values between instructions.
- - A *locals* array, containing an element for each argument of the function in the argument's type, as well as an element for each local declaration in the function.
+ - A *locals* array, containing an element for each argument of the function in the argument's [type], as well as an element for each local declaration in the function.
  - A *current position*.

 TODO: define labels and binding